srdjan/gitodos/README.md

 ## Git Hook

-The hook created by `issues:hook:install` writes a simple `post-commit` script that executes the scanner.
-The scanner has a Deno shebang, so it can be executed directly.
+The hook created by `issues:hook:install` writes a `post-commit` script that regenerates both snapshots and the HTML dashboard automatically:

-If you want the hook to generate both files on every commit, you can adapt the hook to:

 ```
 #!/bin/sh
-exec .git-bin/git-issues.ts --out .git-bin/.issues
+.git-bin/git-issues.ts --out .git-bin/.issues
-# Also generate subset if desired:
-# .git-bin/git-issues.ts --path src --tag TODO,BUG --out .git-bin/.bugs
+.git-bin/git-issues.ts --path src --tag TODO,BUG --out .git-bin/.bugs
+.git-bin/issues-web.ts
 ```

+Notes:

+- The installer also marks the scripts as executable to avoid permission errors.
+- You can open the HTML afterwards with `deno task issues:web:open` (macOS) or by opening `.git-bin/issues.html` directly.

 ## Customization